 Considering the legal aspects might seem like a hassle when you're submitting an invoice.
 However, a small investment of time and effort can prevent a great deal of trouble.
 It's always worthwhile to educate yourself, so learn as much as possible, keep your invoices accurate, and do everything you can to avoid legal difficulties.

-Websites like Paypal allows merchants, small businesses, and freelancers to use their online invoicing services and also print pdf invoices, which allows clients to issue online payments with their debit or credit card.
+Websites like PayPal allows merchants, small businesses, and freelancers to use their online invoicing services and also print pdf invoices, which allows clients to issue online payments with their debit or credit card.
 However, there are fees involved (around 3%).

 Intuit Quickbooks is a service that provides both electronic invoicing and hard copy invoicing services businesses and freelancers.
 Whether they are catering to startups or large companies, Intuit Quickbooks provides invoicing software that helps companies keep more accurate records while offering an array of invoice formats.